ppanopticon/vbs19-data-analysis/README.md

-# vbs19-data-analysis
+# VBS 2019 Log Analysis
-Source code and data generated from the VBS 2019 log analysis.
+This repo contains the source code and data generated from the VBS 2019 log analysis.